oswida/cyber/docs/en/background.md

 ## Police officer (+1 BIO or +1 PSY)

-*So what if we have less funding than a grocery shop and less power than a parking watchman?
+*So what if we have less funding than a grocery shop and less authority than a parking watchman?
 Criminals still need to be prosecuted and the law respected.
 Whose law?
 The one that protects people, not enslaves them.*

 I resigned because: